 - Make stuffing with ground turkey, uncooked quinoa, spices and sauteed veggies.

 - Stuff peppers, layer and top with half of the tomato sauce.
 Repeat.

 - Cook on high pressure for 15 minutes (8 quart) or 20 minutes (6 quart).

-  Yes.
-You can freeze cooled cooked stuffed peppers.
-Place in an airtight container to prevent freezer burns and freeze for up to 3 months.
+Or freeze cooked leftovers in an airtight container to prevent freezer burns for up to 3 months.

 How to Reheat Stuffed Peppers

 To reheat stuffed peppers, first thaw them on a counter for 3-4 hours or in the fridge overnight.

 To warm up stuffed peppers, place them in a pot with the juices, cover and cook on low for 10 minutes.
 Steam will warm them through.
 I do not own a microwave, so that is how we reheat food.

 We serve stuffed peppers with plain yogurt and rye bread.
 Toasted whole wheat bread mimics freshly baked rye bread as well.
 I like to break stuffed peppers on my plate, mix with yogurt and dip bread into the sauce.